Avielnis/FacebookSharp/README.md

 ## License

 This application was developed as part of the Software Engineering using Design Patterns, lectured by Guy Ronen in Reichman University.
 We do not own any of the photos / icons / external libraries in this app.
 For getting and/or using any of the external libraries which are in use in this project (and were not supplied in this repository) - please ask for permission from their creator.
-The other source files in this project are licensed under the GPL License (see the `LICENSE` file for more details).
 Please give credit if you use this code.